UG Programs – Critical Writing: English 110 Series

 Courses offered in the English Department numbered in the 110 series are expressly intended for students of literature and culture who would like to sharpen their critical writing.
 The courses serve as workshops for discovering rich literary questions, developing nuanced analyses of complex texts, sustaining arguments, and cultivating an authoritative voice.
 The English 110 courses thus provide a foundation for success in undergraduate and graduate work and in the professions.

 Since 2012, the UCLA English Department has added seven discipline-specific courses for undergraduates to the 110 series, including two new courses approved for the 2018-2019 academic year (English 110C and 110V).
-All of the English 110 courses qualify as electives for both English majors and American Literature and Culture majors.
+All of the English 110 courses qualify as electives for English majors.
+Certain English 110 courses qualify for credit on the Professional Writing minor.

 Descriptions of all 110-series courses can be found below, as well as contact information for Dr. Megan Stephan, the program administrator and Faculty Coordinator for Writing in the English Majors.
 Whether you are an existing or prospective student in the department, you will find that these courses can help you to polish your critical thinking and writing and to enhance your analytical and argumentative skills.
 English Department graduate students who are interested in teaching 110-series courses should feel free to familiarize themselves with our philosophy and our approach to writing pedagogy.
 Other faculty both within and outside UCLA may find these courses and their rationales useful for the development of similar programs; administrators will appreciate the ways in which courses like the 110 series enhance and expand teaching of the humanities in both scholarly and practical ways.